permguard/permguard/www/content/docs/0.0.x/policy-as-code/cedar/authorization-api.md

   noindex: false # false (default) or true
 ---

-This section specifies the **Cedar** `Authorization API Model` override.
+This section specifies the **Cedar** `AuthZApi Model` override.

-> If no specific override is provided, the generic `Authorization API Model` specification applies.
+> If no specific override is provided, the generic `AuthZApi Model` specification applies.

 {{< callout context="caution" icon="alert-triangle" >}}
 Properties must conform to the JSON structure defined for the <a href="https://docs.cedarpolicy.com/auth/entities-syntax.html#attrs" target="_blank" rel="noopener noreferrer">entities attributes object</a>,